2016 24 Hours of Daytona: Night

 As the safety car was recalled, the PC-class leading No. 54 CORE Oreca was brought into the garage by driver Mark Wilkins to be retired after he reported that a vibration jolted the car on NASCAR turn four due to an engine failure causing oil to leak from the engine bay.
 The car's retirement elevated the No. 52 PR1/Mathiasen car of José Gutiérrez to the lead of PC by two laps over the class field.
 A fifth caution came out shortly after when Don Yount spun and stalled the No. 26 BAR1 Oreca following a collision with Tandy's GTLM-class leading No. 911 Porsche.
-During the caution, the second-placed No. 55 Mazda of Bomarito and later Pigot had its steering wheel changed in a failed attempt to repair its lighting system.
+During the caution, the second-placed No. 55 Lola-Mazda of Bomarito and later Pigot had its steering wheel changed in a failed attempt to repair its lighting system.
 Mazda changed the car's electronic control unit, and it rejoined the race two laps down in ninth.
 A sixth caution was necessitated for 13 minutes when Mark Kvamme crashed the No. 88 Starworks car at the Bus Stop Chicane.
 Two further cautions came out within 30 minutes when Ben Keating spun and damaged the No. 93 Riley Viper at the Western Horseshoe turn and the No. 21 Konrad Lamborghini required recovery shortly after.

 The cautions brought the first eight cars in GTLM onto the same lap with Bamber's No. 912 Porsche leading Magnussen's No. 3 Corvette and Calado's No. 72 SMP Ferrari.
 The No. 1 CGR car of Tony Kanaan was required to enter the garage to replace brakes that had lost pressure when applied into the first corner.
 Repairs took 15 minutes to complete, and the car rejoined the race with Larson driving it 10 laps behind the race leader.
 A further two cautions came when Koch stopped against a wall leaving the Bus Stop chicane, and Eversley spun and stalled the No. 26 BAR1 Oreca in the infield grass at the Western Horseshoe corner.
-Nine and a half hours into the race, the race-leading No. 60 MSR Ligier developed engine problems that caused it to leak oil on the track as Negri stopped on the run-off area at the Western Horseshoe turn.
+Nine and a half hours into the race, the race-leading No. 60 MSR Ligier-Honda developed engine problems that caused it to leak oil on the track as Negri stopped on the run-off area at the Western Horseshoe turn.
 An 11th caution was necessitated for officials to dry the oil laid on the track, and to move Negri's car to the garage to be retired.
-Its retirement promoted Sharp's ESM Ligier to the outright lead before he took a stop-and-hold penalty for passing a red light at the exit of the pit lane and handing the position to Scott Pruett's No. 5 AER car.
+Its retirement promoted Sharp's ESM Ligier-Honda to the outright lead before he took a stop-and-hold penalty for passing a red light at the exit of the pit lane and handing the position to Scott Pruett's No. 5 AXR car.